19.1 Rights, Preferences and Restrictions Attached to Equity Shares:

 (e) Capital Work in Progress Ageing Schedule: Refer Note No. 7

-(f) There are no Intangible Assets under development As at 31-Mar-2024
+(f) There are no Intangible Assets under development as on 31st March 2026.

 (g) No Proceedings have been initiated or pending against the Company for holding any Benami Property under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and the rules made thereunder.

-(h) Borrowings Secured against Current Assets: Refer Note No. 27.1
+(h) Borrowings Secured against Current Assets: Refer Note No. 47 (C)

 (i) The Company is not declared Willful Defaulter by any Bank or Financial Institution or Other Lender.